tegcommerce/tegcommerce-requirement/page/storefront.md

 #### unregistered user

-* should se product catalog
+* should see product catalog

 * should search product
   * should select category